pablomr95/quloops/README.md

 AART is a numerical framework that exploits the integrability properties of the Kerr spacetime to compute high-resolution black hole images and their visibility amplitude on long interferometric baselines.
 It implements a non-uniform adaptive grid on the image plane suitable to study black hole photon rings (narrow ring-shaped features predicted by general relativity but not yet observed).

 The code, described in detail in Ref.
 [2], implements all the relevant equations required to compute the appearance of equatorial sources on the (far) observer's screen.
 We refer the Reader to Refs.
 [3-5] for the derivations and further details.
 Through the code, the equations are mentioned as Pi Eq.
 N, which means Eq.
-N in Ref. [i].
+N in Ref.
+[2].

 The use of AART in scientific publications must be properly acknowledged.
 Please cite: